 Where is Jamie Carragher now?

-A one man club, Jamie Carragher spent his entire 17 year career with Liverpool, 10 of which as vice-captain.
+A one man club, Jamie Carragher spent his entire 17 year Premier League career with Liverpool and is the second longest-serving player in the club’s history.

-Jamie Carragher won two FA Cups, three League Cups, the UEFA Champions League and the UEFA Cup during his career with Liverpool and played over 700 games for the club.
+During his illustrious Anfield career Carragher won two FA Cups, three League Cups, the UEFA Champions League and the UEFA Cup and played over 700 games for the club.

-Finally retiring at the end of the 2012-13 season, Jamie Carragher went straight into a broadcasting career with Sky Sports as a pundit on their Monday Night Football programme alongside Gary Neville.
+Finally retiring at the end of the 2012-13 season, Jamie Carragher went straight into his current role with Sky Sports as a pundit on their Monday Night Football programme alongside former Manchester United rival Gary Neville.

 Check out these great deals on replica football shirts and grab yourself a bargain.